AmritPatel/buildtoolWiki/Parameter-Details.md

 **Build and Run w/ Profiler** - Builds the selected build and the automatically launches it and connects the profiler.
 This is only available if "Development Build" is enabled in this build configuration.

-**Refresh BuildConstants and Apply Defines** - Generates the BuildConstants class and applies all of the defines listed above.
-This is useful for simulating the characteristics of this build when running inside the Unity Editor.
+**Refresh BuildConstants and Apply Defines** - Generates the [[BuildConstants]] class and applies all of the defines listed above.
+This is useful for simulating the characteristics of a specific build configuration when running inside the Unity Editor.